 - The SD-WAN vendors tend to vary, and sometimes they can not meet what is actually envisioned for software-based networking.

 What is WAN?

 A traditional WAN has been present in the market for several years.
 This technology has long been the go-to for data network infrastructure, voice and IT.
 For example, if you have multiple office locations, you can use traditional WAN to connect these locations.

 A WAN connects local area networks (LANs) with each other by using a virtual private network (VPN) or through routers.
 Traditional WAN typically depends on dedicated protocol label switching (MPLS) to provide your business with a direct and secure connection to manage traffic flow reliably and efficiently.
-It also enables you to prioritise video, voice or data traffic on your network.
+It also enables you to priorities video, voice or data traffic on your network.